 I have always been active since I was a teenager in advocacy groups.
 I spent a large part of my youth protesting in anti-nuclear rallies and worrying about nuclear war.

 As it turned out, the year I went backpacking to Europe, the Chernobyl accident happened so it was pretty frightening!
 Later on I marched in the Iraq War rally in Sydney with my two children in tow.
 I was outraged that despite public opposition to the war, Australia was still involved.
 War is a serious proposition and we need better checks and balances and a more democratic process.
 When I saw the role I just knew I needed to be involved.

 It sounds like a cliché but I really do like to make a difference.
 It gets you out of bed in the morning and motivated to hit the keyboard.
 I have worked for and with a range of NFPs including Cancer Council NSW, GI Cancer Institute, ACON, The Ethics Centre, FASDHub, Autism Awareness and others.
-My passion for health NFPs started over 20 years when my daughter was born with cerebral palsy.
+My passion for health NFPs started over 20 years when my child was born with a disability.
 It made me examine access and equity issues in life more closely and I have been passionate about this space ever since.

 My advice to other ethical jobseekers is just keep searching for the right fit.
 Make sure you have the right skills or develop them as you go.
 If you are just starting out perhaps volunteer with your favourite NFP to get a feel for the organisation.

 Other articles you might be interested in:

 - “A chance to work in a role that has meaning and purpose” – Ian Amos on his journey to marine conservation

 - “Be honest with yourself about what you actually find fulfilling” – Deanne Sidebottom on landing a job at Cancer Council Victoria

 - Bek Pasqualini shares her journey to landing a job at Fitted for Work